What is a rain garden?

 - The rain garden should be at least 10 feet from a structure with a basement and 4 feet from a slab foundation or sidewalk so infiltrating water does not damage infrastructure.

-- Do not place the rain garden directly over a septic system.
+- Do not place the rain garden directly over a septic tank or leach field.

 - Installing a garden in full sun will allow it to dry more quickly and will give you more plant options but planting in the shade is absolutely possible.
 When digging and planting near large trees you will also have to watch out for and avoid tree roots.